The Multivariate Bernoulli detector: Change point estimation in discrete survival analysis: Model

-Furthermore, to identify important effects, we assume a variable selection prior for the regression coefficients, $\bm\beta_r = (\beta_{r1},\dots,\beta_{rp})^\top$, which allows for risk-specific variable selection.
+Furthermore, to identify important effects, we assume a variable selection prior for the regression coefficients, $\bm\beta_r = (\beta_{r1},\dots,\beta_{rp})$, which allows for risk-specific variable selection.
 Here, we consider a spike-and-slab prior \citep{Mitchell1988}: $\beta_{rj}\sim \pi_\beta\, \mathcal{N}(0, \sigma^2_\beta) + (1-\pi_\beta)\, \delta_0$ where $\pi_\beta$ is the prior inclusion probability.
 We use the hyperprior $\pi_\beta \sim \mathcal{U}(0, 1)$.
+In the application in Section~\ref{sec:application}, some variables are grouped as they are dummy variables associated with a categorical covariate.
+We modify the prior accordingly to perform groupwise variable selection as detailed in Web Appendix~\ref{ap:var_sel}.
 We note that other possible prior choices are available in the literature to perform variable selection, such as shrinkage priors \citep{Bhadra2019}, which offer computational advantages, at the cost of depending on arbitrary thresholds to identify relevant effects.